MarcBresson/Button-Cpp-library/readme.md

 ![Alt text](ressources/circuit%20button.png)

-# Click you interact with and their code example
+# Buttons you interact with and their code example

 ## Windows file explorer ([examples/windows_file_explorer.cpp](examples/windows_file_explorer.cpp))
 - left click on windows is a `onPress()` event.